Following the last two years of success, Blooming Milford presents…

 - If exhibits are not up to the standard specified by the show schedule prizes may not be awarded, and if there are less than 6 entries in a class the number of awards will be at the judge’s discretion

 - Nothing can be removed or altered between judging and the end of the show.
-Everything must be collected at the end of the show or it will be donated to the Methodist Church food bank in Belper
+Everything must be collected at the end of the show or it will be donated to the Hope for Belper food bank at the Baptist Church in Belper